 Exclusive arrangements have been made with Nelnet to offer a monthly payment plan option.
 The monthly payment program is not a loan and bears no interest.
-An enrollment fee of \$40\ per semester enables the payer to make equal payments to cover projected semester costs.
+An enrollment fee of \$40\ per semester enables the payer to make equal payments to cover projected semester costs in four or five equal installments based on plan offering dates.